Richter Cine Collimators and Test Projectors

 In order to test a lens on the M-2 FPM, you need a lens mount that can me attached to the M-2 (which uses a large diameter fine pitch thread).
 Richter Cine called their mounts Standards.
 Each was made to be the same length as the flange focal distance of the camera mount.

 Richter Cine made a large number of mounts, many for camera systems that are now obsolete.
-Richter did make a PL mount but never made a Canon EF mount.
+Richter did make an ARRI PL mount in very limited quantities.
+Production of mounts ended around 1998.
+No test mounts wore produced for Canon EF or any other mounts introduced after about 1990.

 The original light source for the R-2 was a large lamp house that held an incandescent light bulb surrounded by a spherical reflector.
 This was powered by a simple power supply with a rheostat to reduce voltage in order to vary the light intensity.

-This type of light source suffers from a very warm color temperature, especially when dimmed, and generates a great deal of heat which must be isolated from the R-2 block or it will affect accuracy.
+This type of light source has a very warm color temperature, especially when dimmed, which affects focus accuracy.
+It also generates a great deal of heat which must be isolated from the R-2 block.

 Today these original light sources are considered obsolete.
 The bulbs they used (16mm projector optical sound lamps) are no longer available.